How to Create a Fake LinkedIn Account for Automation (If You Must) - 2025 Update

 Cost: $50-150/month

-• No secured infrastructure (you log in from your device)
+• No professional infrastructure (you log in from your device)

 • High chance of triggering security flags